ThemeMountain/docs/source/_pine/components/accordion.blade.md

 ## Shared Styles

-Accordions need some CSS for mobile, which is included in Acorn's boilerplate.
+Accordions need some CSS for mobile, which is included in Pine's boilerplate.
 This CSS is shared with [hamburger menus](../components/navigation/#hamburger), so if you don't use accordions and hamburger menus at all in your email you can safely delete the following associated styles:

 ```css
 .toggle-content {